 If you must be outdoors on high-temperature days, wear light-colored and loose-fitting clothing, drink plenty of water and carry a personal fan or mister to keep yourself cool.

 Keep in mind that seniors and young children are most at risk of dehydration.
-Ensure that incapacitated or impaired individuals are provided adequate fluids and assist them when needed.
+Ensure that incapacitated or impaired individuals are provided with adequate fluids and assist them when needed.
 If you have an elderly loved one, ensure someone can check on them in their homes, as they are especially vulnerable during a heat wave.

 Choose Complete Care for Your Medical Needs

 Each of Complete Care’s free-standing ER facilities is fully equipped to treat patients of all ages 24/7.
-We treat both major and minor emergencies, including:

 In an emergency, call or visit one of our many locations in Texas or Colorado Springs.
 Visit our locations page to find the Complete Care facility nearest you.